-After smoking marijuana, it takes only a few minutes for the heart to speed up and blood vessels in the eyes to expand (hence the red eyes and use of eye drops frequently associated with smoking pot).
-Like other drugs, marijuana affects users’ physical health, increasing the risk of heart palpitations, arrhythmias and heart attack as well as respiratory problems such as chronic cough, chest illness and lung infections.
+It takes only a few minutes for the heart to speed up and blood vessels in the eyes to expand after smoking marijuana.
+Expanded blood vessels cause the red eyes and use of eye drops frequently associated with smoking pot.
+Marijuana affects users’ physical health.
+Marijuana abuse increases the risk of:

-Ongoing research is shedding new light on the consequences of regular marijuana use.
+Ongoing research is shedding new light on the consequences of long-term marijuana use.
 Learning and memory are significantly impacted.
-These effects can last for years after stopping marijuana use, especially for those who begin using the drug at an early age.
+These effects can last for years after stopping marijuana use.
+Long-term effects of marijuana are especially risky for those who begin using the drug at an early age.

 - Less satisfaction with life

 - Interpersonal conflict